De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD: The Geometric Ansatz. Immersing Minkowski- into deSitter space-time

-In thinking geometrically, one can ask the question, posed in \cite{Pereira}, on the type of physics one could encounter by imagining the light cone and the enclosed ${\mathbf H}_\pm^3$ hyperboloids immersed into a four-dimensional hyperboloid of one sheet as schematically represented in Fig.~2 on the left.
-Stated differently, one could entertain the idea of extending the inaccessible to direct measurements space-like region by one more space-like dimension, $x_4$, and requiring outside the causal region invariance of intervals in the larger five-dimensional space-time,
+Thinking now geometrically, one can ask the question, posed in \cite{Pereira}, on the type of physics one could encounter by imagining the light cone and the enclosed ${\mathbf H}_\pm^3$ hyperboloids immersed locally into a four-dimensional hyperboloid of one sheet as schematically represented in Fig.~2 .
+Stated differently, one could entertain the idea of extending the inaccessible to direct measurements space-like region of the Minkwski space-time by one extra space-like (infinite) dimension, $x_4$, and requiring outside the causal region invariance of the larger intervals,

-with the choice of $ct_2=x_2=y_2=z_2=0$, $ct_1=ct$, $x_1=x$, $y_1=y$, $z_1=1$, and $R$ being a real length parameter.
+Here, $R$ is a new real length parameter.
 A space-time defined in this way is known under the name of ``four-dimensional deSitter space-time'', abbreviated, $dS_4$.
-It represents a four dimensional hyperboloid of one sheet, denoted by ${\mathbf H}^4_1$, with a time-like symmetry axis.
-Within this set up, causal hyperboloids in Einstein's special relativity correspond to so called causal patches on $dS_4$ obtained through intersections of this space-time by four-dimensional planes parallel to the symmetry axes, so called slicing, as shown in Figure 2 on the right.
-The interval in (\ref{dS4}) is conserved besides under Lorentz transformations also under transformations which ensure the transitivity of the $dS_4$ space-time and combine in a particular way translations with four of the five conformal transformations, the so called proper conformal transformations, a reason for which $dS_4$ features conformal symmetry \cite{Pereira}.
+It represents a four dimensional hyperboloid of one sheet, denoted by ${\mathbf H}^4_1$, with the time line as a symmetry axis.
+Within this set up, causal hyperboloids in Einstein's special relativity correspond to so called causal patches on $dS_4$ obtained through intersections (slicings) of ${\mathbf H}_1^4$ by four-dimensional planes parallel to the time axis as depicted in Figure 2.
+The interval in (\ref{dS4}) is conserved besides under Lorentz transformations also under transformations which ensure the transitivity of the $dS_4$ space-time and combine in a particular way translations with four of the five conformal transformations, the so called special conformal transformations, a reason for which $dS_4$ features conformal symmetry \cite{Pereira}.
+In the following we will explore consequences of this idea.